WoSai/shouqianba-doc/en/api/business_en.md

 To make sure your services or client application works properly with Upay Web API, the following types of business processes need to be implemented:

-1. Terminal activation
+1. Terminal activation (once per terminal)
-2. Terminal checkin
+2. Terminal checkin (optional)
 3. Transactions

 ## Terminal Activation

 Each Upay terminal needs to be activated before any transaction takes place.
 The terminal will get `terminal_sn` and `terminal_key` in successful activation response.
-The terminal is also responsible for saving and managing the `terminal_sn` and `terminal_key` which will be used for signature of every transaction request.
+The terminal is also responsible for saving and managing the `terminal_sn` and `terminal_key` which will be used for signing every transaction request.

 Every terminal only needs to be activated once.